Graduate Degree and Program Requirements

 Degree candidates must submit an online Graduation Requirement Check (Grad Check) via myCoyote at least one term prior to the end of the term of their expected graduation.
 Graduate students must request a Grad Check at least one term prior to their expected graduation and have been advanced to candidacy in order to submit an online Grad Check via myCoyote.

 Students not completing their degree in the term applied for will need to refile and pay for the later term.
 Access to registration for terms subsequent to the stated graduation term will not be granted until the graduation check is refiled.

 For dates and deadlines please visit commencement.csusb.edu.

 Palm Desert Campus

-The Palm Desert Campus holds one commencement exercise in June.
-In order for all eligible students to obtain information, the deadline to file a graduation check and be included in the Commencement Program is the last working day in April.
+The Palm Desert Campus holds one commencement exercise in May.
+In order for all eligible students to obtain information, the deadline to file a graduation check and be included in the Commencement Program is the last working day in March.
 The non-refundable commencement fee can be paid online.
 Questions regarding this exercise should be directed to the Palm Desert Campus Administrative Office (760) 341-2883.
-Palm Desert Campus graduates have the option of also participating in the San Bernardino campus exercises.
+Palm Desert Campus graduates have the option of also participating in the main campus exercises.

 Master's and Doctoral Students

 In order to participate in commencement, candidates completing a master's or doctoral degree must file a grad check AND meet the eligibility requirements specified by their program.
 For the specific requirements, candidates should consult their program coordinator or go to Graduate Studies website .